valeriusec/sv-eth-tips-app/README.md

 ## Getting Started

 1. Clone this repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install` in both `blockchain folder` and `client folder`.
-3. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the `blockchain` directory with the following variables:
    - `SEPOLIA_URL` (ex: https://eth-sepolia.g.alchemy.com/v2/<api-key> from Alchemy)
    - `SEPOLIA_API_KEY`: `<api-key>`
    - `PRIVATE_KEY`: (private key of the wallet deploying the contract)